What you need to know about Winchester

 A capital city

-Winchester was the capital of England and the seat of King Alfred The Great.
+Winchester was once the capital of England and the seat of King Alfred The Great.
 Wherever you go in the centre, you are surrounded by history.
 It is now the administrative centre of Hampshire County Council which may seem like a comedown but shows that the city is still important for more than its past.
 It’s a joy simply to walk around the city centre and look at the buildings but there are also many cafes, restaurants and shops, both well known and independent.

 How To Get To Winchester

 Winchester is very well served by public transport.
 The Rail Station is in the town centre and is less than an hour from London if you get the fastest train.
 If you miss that, another one is never far behind.
 If you prefer to drive, we’re close to the M3 which means you can get to or from the centre of London in a couple of hours.
 We’re even closer to Southampton.

 Southampton Airport is a couple of stops away on the train or a 20 minute drive.